VisualDNA/css-style-guide/README.md

     span { font-size: 12px; }
     ```

-- Don't spare on bites: use full hexadecimal color, declare specifically measures, use leading “0”s in values, ect.
-In this way you increase readability and expecially reduce the cognitive load
+- Use shorthand hexadecimal colours.
+In this way you increase readability and reduce the cognitive load
     ``` SCSS
     // Not bad, but require an extra cognitive effort to be interpreted .text { color: #000; }
-    .intro { padding: 0; }

     // Better
-    .text { color: #000000; }
+    .text { color: #000; }
+    ```

+- When a value has no magnitude, do not include the unit.
+Also border: 0; is preferred over border: none;
+    ``` SCSS
-    .intro { padding: 0px; }
+    // This requires extra cognitive effort to be interpreted .text { padding: 0px; }

+    // Better, both saves bytes but more importantly is abundantly clear that the developer meant no magnitude .text { padding: 0; }
     ```

 - Don't use colour names.
 Whenever defined, use colour variables.